Eliyas0007/SCAT/README.md

 # SCAT
-Official repository for paper "On the Benefits of Instance Decomposition in Video Prediction Models"
+Official repository for paper [On the Benefits of Instance Decomposition in Video Prediction Models](https://arxiv.org/abs/2501.10562)